 Conference themes

-The overarching theme for the conference will be Rethinking STEM education and it will address the following thematic areas:
+The overarching theme for the conference was Rethinking STEM education and it addressed the following thematic areas:

 Rethinking practice-based education